siduck76/nvim-base16.lua/README.md

 }
 ```

-### contributing

-- when you finish testing you're theme, you can contribute by puting your file
-  in `base46/themes/<YOUR FILE NAME>.lua`

 ## tips

 - use a highcontrastcolor e.g: yellow or red and run neovim command `:hi` to
   figure out what highlightings uses this color
 - install the `nvim-treesitter/playground` plugin to help you inspect
   highlightings are used
-- use the `:Inspect` command (required treesitter playground)
+- use the `:Inspect` or use `:TSCaptureUnderCursor` commands (required
+  treesitter playground)
-- use `:TSCaptureUnderCursor` will open a buffer of queries that define the
+- use `:TSPlaygroundToggle` will open a buffer contains queries that define the
   highlightings

+### contributing

+- when you finish testing you're theme, you can contribute by puting your file
+  in `base46/themes/<YOUR FILE NAME>.lua`

 ## Examples